JunaidKhan444/Task-Manager/README.md

 4. Generate application key with `php artisan key:generate`.
 5. Run database migrations and seeders with `php artisan migrate`.
 6. Start the development server with `php artisan serve`.

-## Contributing

-If you'd like to contribute, please fork the repository and create a new branch.
-Pull requests are welcome.